trip5/ESPHome-eInk-Boards/README.md

 Certain events like holidays (which are pulled from a calendar), I wish only to appear on the top TO DO and never in UPCOMING, while other things will appear in UPCOMING but never in TO DO.
 Some things are pulled from certain to do lists and you may wish the board to indicate which list it's from (ie. "Check Oil" on the "Car Tasks" list may appear as "Car: Check Oil" on the board).

+Please note my preferred `time_pattern` is every 3 minutes.
+It takes 2 runs to completely populate all the sensors.
+That means 6 minutes total.
+Keep that in mind if you decide to increase the value.
+Also, although it's not too intensive on the machine, it certainly isn't no work at all, so if your machine is weak (like a Pi), you may wish to increase the time.

+Also, keep in mind that Home Assistant reloads Google Tasks and Calendar data every 15 minutes so in theory it could take 29 minutes for items to sync to HA.
+You can reload them manually with the service `homeassistant.reload_config_entry` if needed.

 [`HomeAssistant_template_tasks.yaml`](HomeAssistant_template_tasks.yaml)

 #### Waketimes